Sasha-hk/Sasha-hk/README.md

 ### Hi there 👋

+**Briefly about me:**

-🏔️ I'm currently working on [Appointment website](https://github.com/Sasha-hk/Appointment-website "link to the repository")
+- 🏔️ I'm currently working on [Appointment website](https://github.com/Sasha-hk/Appointment-website "link to the repository")

-🍀 I'm currently learning node.js
+- 🍀 I'm currently learning node.js

-💻 I'm looking for a web developer job
+- 💻 I'm looking for a web developer job

-⏳ I'm learn to code for three years
+- ⏳ I'm learn to code for three years

 **My tech stack:**